Students studying at UTC Derby will study a combination of GCSEs and A Levels alongside a technical qualification in their chosen specialism.

 Our Engineering specialism has been developed with global employers and has already helped our students to progress to high quality apprenticeships and places on top Engineering courses at universities around the UK.

-Now with the help of University of Derby and the NHS we are developing a Life Sciences course to prepare our students for the many opportunities that exist in the biomedical and related scientific fields.
+Now with the help of University of Derby and the NHS we are developing a Health and Life Sciences Academy to prepare our students for the many opportunities that exist in the biomedical and related scientific fields.

 As digital technologies continue to open up a world of possibilities in the engineering and scientific fields, we are mindful of future jobs that will emerge in areas like bioengineering.
 Our graduates could be helping to design ground-breaking prosthetic joints for people who have lost limbs or designing new medical imaging techniques to help with cancer diagnoses.
 We want to give our students every opportunity to be at the forefront of this digital industrial revolution known as Industry 4.0.

 Our curriculum offer, including employer-led projects, university challenges and enrichment activities, is designed to give students a well-rounded education to open up the best possible opportunities for future study and career progression.

 Students joining UTC in Year 9 begin their Key Stage 4 studies straight away, studying a combination of GCSEs and up to three technical qualifications for the Engineering specialism and one technical qualification within the Health and Life Sciences Academy.

 - English Language